alfa-m/alfa-m/README.md

 - I'm a undergraduate electrical engineering student at Federal University of Pará (UFPA).

-- When the Rangers aren't getting themselves in trouble, I like to dabble a little with data science and to study artificial intelligence.
+- When the Rangers aren't getting themselves in trouble, I like to study back-end development.

 - I’m currently learning Java and .NET.